ethanlabs101/rofi-emulator-menu/README.md

 ### Github md files
 ~/retro-fi-mds
 - (unused in project use rm -rf ~/retro-fi-mds to remove)

+### Github Retro-fi screenshots
+~/retrofi-git-screenshots
+- (unused in project use rm -rf ~/retrofi-git-screenshots to remove)
 ---

 ## Favorites & Recently Played 📌